edibblepdx/chat-app-cs314/README.md

 successful, the user will be directed to the chat page where they are able to create chats and start using the app to its full potential.

-The Backend was implemented by splitting it into two microservices.
-The first one is the User microservice to allow each user to have a unique ID.
-Each user is stored into the MongoDB database that associates a user with a name, and a hashed password, and email.
-As stated before, each user has a unique Id which allows the app to distiguish between each user and allow a safe method of authentication.
-The second microservice is the Chat micro service which has an additional split between chats and messages.
-Each Chat has its own id that is assigned when it gets creating; It also keeps track of how many messages were sent in that chat, id of the user that created it for administration purposes, and of course the name of the chat.
+The Backend was implemented by splitting it into two microservices: a user service and a chat service.
+Each service maintains it's own MongoDB database and uses direct communication to get the data that it needs.
+The User Service handles user authentication.
+Each user is stored into the MongoDB database with an associated name, hashed password, and email.
+Emails are unique, but names may overlap, passwords are salted, so two users with the same password store a different value.
+Each user has a unique Id which allows the app to distiguish between each user and allow a safe method of authentication.
+The Chat Service has two collections in its database.
+One is for chats and the other messages.
+Each Chat has its own id that is assigned when it gets created; It also stores the id of all messages were sent in that chat, the id of all users, the id of the user that created it for administration purposes, and of course the name of the chat.
 For each message that is created, it has a unique id, an id for the user that sent it, the user's name, the message itself, and a time stamp of when it was created.
 These models are essential to create a satisfactory chatting experience.
+Each of these services are independently deployable.

 ### Testing
 To test our application we decided that testing with interactions and user stories was going to be